propertyhive/WP-Property-Hive-Stamp-Duty-Calculator/README.txt

 2. Users are instantly shown the stamp duty owed once they've completed the form

 == Changelog ==

+= 1.0.11 =
+* Removed reference to stamp duty rates for sales completing in June (Credit: https://github.com/marktiddy)
+* Declared support for WordPress 5.8

 = 1.0.10 =
 * Declared support for WordPress 5.7.2